Grettis saga: Chapters 14–85

 In Chapter 35, Grettir fights and destroys Glámr, but the revenant uses his last breath to lay a curse on him.
 Glámr's curse is what leads Grettir in a different direction.
 As a result of Glámr's curse, Grettir becomes disastrously unlucky, only grows weaker/never stronger, becomes afraid of the dark, and is doomed to loneliness, becoming an outlaw, and an early death.

-While in Norway for the second time in chapter 38, Grettir will accidentally kill a hut full of people by unintentionally lighting it on fire.
-His older brother, Atli at the family farm will get killed by a man named Thorbjorn in chapter 45.
+While in Norway for the second time in chapter 38, Grettir accidentally kills a hut full of people by unintentionally lighting it on fire.
+His older brother, Atli at the family farm is killed by a man named Thorbjorn in chapter 45.
 In chapter 46, the Althing back in the Icelandic Commonwealth votes that Grettir is an outlaw because of the deaths the fire caused.
 Grettir returns home to Iceland the following chapter, 47, to learn this information for the first time.
 This outlaw status forces Grettir to live on the edge of society and opens him up to being hunted by others and being betrayed by other outlaws.

 Grettir lives in various places running from enemies and slaying more monsters.
 In Chapter 69 he returns home to the farm at Bjarg and sees his mother.
 She sends him off with his 15 year old brother Illugi and they head off to spend the rest of the saga on the island of Drangey off the northern tip of Iceland.
 Part of the reason for this if that the island has steep cliffs and can only be climbed up on with the help of a ladder than can be withdrawn.
 Grettir eventually becomes the longest-surviving outlaw in Icelandic history.
 After spending over 19 years as an outlaw, his friends and family ask for his banishment to be lifted, arguing that a man could not spend more than 20 years as an outlaw according to the law (in fact, there was no such law in medieval Iceland).
 In chapter 77, after a debate at the assembly, it is decided that the outlawry will be lifted when he has completed the 20 years but not before.
-His enemies make one last effort, using sorcery to cause him to wound himself and finally defeat him, atop the cliff-sided, lonely, fortress-like Drangey off the northern tip of Iceland where he was staying with another brother of his named Illugi, and his slave Glaumur.
+His enemies make one last effort, using sorcery to cause him to wound himself and finally defeat him, atop the cliff-sided, lonely, fortress-like Drangey off the northern tip of Iceland where he was staying with another brother of his named Illugi, and his slave Glaumr.
 Grettir's enemies succeed in killing him in chapter 82.
-Assuming that the tales of the saga bear any relationship to historical realities, Grettir would have died 'some time between 1030 and 1040'.
+Assuming that the tales of the saga bear any relationship to historical realities, Grettir would have died "some time between 1030 and 1040".

 Chapters 86–93

-His half-brother, Thorsteinn Dromund, later avenges him in a semi-comic scene in Byzantium/Constantinople, where the Norse served as Varangians.
+His half-brother, Þorsteinn Drómundr, later avenges him in a semi-comic scene in Constantinople, where the Norse served as Varangians.
 While in Constantinople, he falls in love with a married woman named Spes, who helps him.
-After Thorsteinn Dromund completes his mission the two of them decide to spend the rest of their lives in monastic cells in Rome.
+After Þorsteinn Drómundr completes his mission the two of them decide to spend the rest of their lives in monastic cells in Rome.